- The ERR_CERT_SYMANTEC_LEGACY error in Chrome is related to old Symantec certificates that Chrome no longer supports.

 In many cases, that issue is due to users trying to open webpages with Symantec certificates that more recent Chrome versions no longer support.

-How can I fix the Chrome ERR_CERT_SYMANTEC_LEGACY error?
+How can I fix the NET::ERR_CERT_SYMANTEC_LEGACY error?

-1. Check Windows 10’s date and time settings
+2. Check Windows 10’s date and time settings

 - Enter the keyword date in the search utility.